geeklearningio/Bouncer/README.md

 # Geek Learning Advanced Authorization Library

 This library provides all you need to setup a fine grained authorization model.
-It plugs right into aspnet core authorization model so can start quickly and feel at home.
+It plugs right into ASP.NET Core authorization model so can start quickly and feel at home.

 ## Features